 In Hard Reset, Twilight names the baseball she uses to kill changelings "Home Run".

 Hackers.
 Joey gives the name "Lucy" to his computer, which the character would consider a weapon.

 Hellboy's weapon of choice is a huge gun, which shoots bullets containing Holy water, Garlic or silver.
 He calls it The Good Samaritan.
 In Hellboy II, Hellboy's new weapon is the 'Big Baby,' which is a large shotgun with six barrels.
 "Aww, you woke up the Baby!"

 In the movie Master and Commander: The Far Side of the World, two of the cannons on the HMS Surprise have names scribed on their side, "Jumping Billy" and "Sudden Death".

 During filming of Spider-Man 2, Alfred Molina nicknamed Dr. Octopus' four tentacles (clockwise from top left) Larry, Harry, Moe, and Flo to help him keep the action straight.

-Dear Wendy, a film by Lars von Trier is ALL about this trope.
-Every member of the Dandies weapon club names their gun/s and treats their gun/s as if it is their partner - if a Dandy uses another's gun instead of his/her own, it's as if they are a cheating partner.
+Dear Wendy, a film written by Lars von Trier, is ALL about this trope.
+Every member of the Dandies weapon club names their gun/s and treats their gun/s as if it is their partner - if a Dandy uses another's gun instead of his/her own, it's like adultery.
 The film is structured with an ongoing narrator in the form of a letter to Wendy.
 About halfway through the movie we realize Wendy is the main character's pistol.

 Iron Man 2 has Hammer's bunker-buster mini-missile he calls "the Ex-wife".